 I have Grammarly (free) running right now as I type!

-When you’re writing content for your organization, or a client, do a double a check on your spelling and grammar.
+When you’re writing content for your organization, or a client, do a double check on your spelling and grammar.

 You’d be surprised how many errors can slip through the cracks when you’re thinking about chunking and placement instead of just writing.